Here Come the (Cybis) Brides

 The Wedding Party

 This black-tuxedo version may have been one of a kind, or an alternate color option.
-None of the price lists I currently have in my file mention a choice of colors, however.
-This piece is complete with the plinth.
+None of the price lists I currently have in my file mention a choice of colors, either in tuxedo or hair color.

-The Flower Girl was also an open edition and is 4.75” high, appearing in 1988 for $275 and retired in Spring 1996..
-The introduction brochure put her in the same category (“Miniature Wedding Collection”) as the composite bride/groom piece shown above.
-This is the sculpture that was later reworked into the Little Princess that was made available to the Cybis Collectors Society members in the late 1990s.
+The Flower Girl was an open edition and is 4.75” high, appearing in 1988 for $275 and retired in Spring 1996.
+This is the piece that was later re-decorated as the Little Princess for the Cybis Collectors Society members in the late 1990s.
+She and the Ring Bearer, shown below, were sculpted by Gertrude Fass.

 Ring Bearer is likewise 4.75” high and was an open edition from 1988 at $250 and also retired, along with the Flower Girl, in spring 1996.
-He too was originally grouped into the “mini wedding” series.
 (Would he have eventually have morphed into a “Little Prince” if the Collectors Society had continued?)

 This is an artist’s proof/test piece of a bride with long hair that was never released for retail sale although it did receive a design number (4082.)
 It is probably the same size as Here Comes the Bride. [photo courtesy of the Museum of American Porcelain Art.]